darthrellimnad/evergreen-functional-fe-web-app/README.md

 20. Learn about [web standards and the "web content accessibility guidelines" (WCAG)](https://www.w3.org/WAI/standards-guidelines/).
 Accessible design improves experiences for all.
 Accessibility is quality.
 21. Start simple.
 It's easier to make a simple thing more complicated, than a complicated thing more simple.
 22. Work smart (sometimes working smart means working hard) and work together.
 Be kind.
 Listen and learn.
 Choose your mentors and teachers wisely.

+## What is this good for?

+*... absolutely nothing! (jk)*

+The application design described here won't be for everyone or every web project.
+This is primarily intended for projects that intend to require javascript (JS) and some advanced software development techniques.
+The purpose is to promote system testability, stability and resilience while managing application behavior with JS.
+Here are some possible use-cases I've come across where this might be helpful:

+- Improving the design of existing JS rendered or "JS framework" web apps when changing core technologies isn't feasible or desired.
+- Isomorphic web applications.
+- Web Games that don't require extreme graphical power.
+- Non-traditional "web tools" that are only really feasible with JavaScript.
+- Large-scale and/or complicated web apps that require a lot of async data communication, interaction and correctness on the FE.
+- Accessible digital art projects.
+- Complicated "web components" that are essentially "isolated applications" and intended to be embedded inside of another application or web page.
+- A super cheap way for anyone to learn advanced software and web development techniques and ahare their creations.
+- Sharable application prototypes that may one day be rebuilt with different technologies.
+- Offline web applications.

 ## Notes